adastradev/data-ingestion-agent/docs/HttpsProxy.md

-# Running Data Ingestion Agent behind an HTTPS proxy
+# Running Data Ingestion Agent behind an HTTPS proxy (Reference Example)
 This guide documents how to proxy internet traffic from a running docker container.
 It is not intended to replace the official docker documentation, but provides some steps for how to get started with respect to the Data Ingestion Agent.

-For purposes of this article, we will be using [mitmproxy](https://hub.docker.com/r/mitmproxy/mitmproxy/) as a Docker container, for minimal change to the host operating system.
-This guide carries no such recommendation that this proxy be used for production purposes.
+For purposes of this article, we will be using [Fiddler](https://www.telerik.com/fiddler) as a proxy server.

+This guide carries no such recommendation that any configuration below be used for production purposes.

 ```sh
 # First, let's run the image and point it to a proxy address